 When not in the clinic, you can find Amy skiing at White Pass or on the local hiking trails.

-Debi Cole received an Applied Science degree in the Arts of Physical Therapy in 1985.
-For the past 34 years, she has been working with adult orthopedics, aquatics, geriatrics, acute care, sports medicine, neurological conditions, balance deficits--and early in her career, worked with pediatrics in the clinic setting as well as the school setting.
+Debi received an Applied Science degree in the Arts of Physical Therapy in 1985.
+For the past 34 years, she has been working with adult orthopedics, aquatics, geriatrics, acute care, sports medicine, neurological conditions and balance deficits.
+In addition, she worked with pediatrics in the clinic setting as well as the school setting early in her career.

 Karli Devoe was born and raised in Olympia, Wash.
 After completing her undergrad degree in Race Studies at The Evergreen State College she worked as a Spanish Medical Interpreter for several years.
 While working as an interpreter with Industrial Rehab clients, Karli concluded that there should be more Spanish-speaking providers in the healthcare field.
 She began to think about a career change and going back to school.
 Her younger sister was studying Occupational Therapy at Eastern Washington University and casually mentioned to Karli that she should consider OT, and the rest is history.

 Karli earned her Master’s in Occupational Therapy from EWU and has been a practicing occupational therapist for the past four years.
 Much of her experience has been working with skilled nursing rehab patients but she has also spent time working in Home Health, Industrial Rehab, Hand Therapy, Acute Care and Pediatric Rehab.

 Karli recently married in a tiny ceremony on her parents’ back deck, officiated by her father.
 She and her husband, Perry, just moved to Packwood in the Spring of 2020 and they are very excited to hike, camp, and explore the area.